 I grumbled, but walked over to the Everett’s, letting myself in.
 The smell of jasmine and lilies greeted me like an old friend.
 Memories of my time there became so potent, the nostalgia fast overwhelming me, I shook it off as I paused at the bottom of the stairs to listen for Alex in his room.

 Several minutes passed before I heard him shuffling around upstairs.
 I deemed that as good indication that he was fine, and went to make myself at home in the kitchen.
-Though I knew I should’ve checked in with Alex to see if he had eaten, I chose to make myself comfortable at the table and browse television shows on my phone instead.
+Though I knew the responsibility was mine to check in with Alex to see if he had eaten, I chose to make myself comfortable at the table and browse television shows on my phone instead.

 Half an hour later, I went to listen for him at the bottom of the steps again.
 When there was movement, I moved to the living room and plopped myself onto a sofa.
-As I eyed the time ticking ever closer to midnight, I knew the moment was nearing when I would have to ask Alex whether he had eaten or not.
+As the time ticked away, I knew the moment was nearing when I would have to ask Alex whether he had eaten or not.

 Sighing, I stood and made my way up the stairs.
 At his door, I stared, my eyes catching the light at the bottom of the door where the crack was, and all I could think about was my desire to be anywhere but there.
 Taking a deep breath, I knocked.